exonum/exonum-doc/src/advanced/network.md

 [light clients](../glossary.md#light-client).
-Full nodes communicate with each other using [Exonum binary serialization format](../glossary.md#binary-serialization) over TCP, and clients interact with full nodes via REST service interface.
+Full nodes communicate with each other using [Exonum binary serialization format](../glossary.md#binary-serialization) over TCP, and clients interact with full nodes via REST service interface and WebSockets.

 ## Network Structure